myashley/react-project-partA/README.md

 19. Provide an overview and description of your Testing process.

+    - Not going to be elaborate but mention some level of TDD and how we will test our deployments and user flow

 20. Discuss and analyse requirements related to information system security.

 21. Discuss methods you will use to protect information and data.

 22. Research what your legal obligations are in relation to handling user data.